melissamcewen/build-a-bot-workshop/write-code.md

 ### :tada: **Activity** :tada:
 What arguments does sendButtons take?
 What kind of data does receivedPostback use when it calls sendButtons?
 What would you do if you wanted to add more buttons or change a message?

-Try completing the code in this exercise to respond with the message "success!" http://jsbin.com/ketuhek/edit?js,console
+Try completing the code in this exercise to respond with the following http://jsbin.com/ketuhek/edit?js,console

+> "you successfully triggered this conditional"
+> "successfully called testSendMessage"
+> "your message is" *your message*
+> "the buttons are:" *your buttons*